finalcut/finalcut.github.io/_posts/2019-01-11-ant-username-properties-file.md

 ---
 layout: post
 title: "Ant Properties File Based on Windows Username"
-description: If you login with a azure active directory account to a windows machien your username will contain a slash and ant cant handle that.
-Here is the fix.
+description: "If you login with a azure active directory account to a windows machien your username will contain a slash and ant cant handle that.
+Here is the fix."
-headline:
-date: 2018-05-14 09:23:25 -0400
+date: 2018-05-14
 category: windows,development
-tags: []
+tags: [windows,development]
-imagefeature:
-mathjax:
-chart:
 comments: true
 featured: false
 ---